MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab01_Implement_Linux_clustering_on_Azure_VMs.md

    vi /root/.ssh/authorized_keys
    ```

-1. In the editor window, paste the key you generated on az12001a-vm0.
+1. In the editor window, paste the key you generated on **az12001a-vm0**.

 1. Save the changes and close the editor.

-1. Within the Bastion session to the **az12001a-vm1** Azure Virtual Machine, generate passphrase-less SSH key by running:
+1. Within the Bastion session to the **az12001a-vm1** Azure Virtual Machine, generate a passphrase-less SSH key by running:

    ```cli
    ssh-keygen -tdsa
    ```

-1. When prompted, press **Enter** three times and then display the public key by running:
+1. When prompted, press **Enter** three times, and then display the public key by running:

    ```cli
    cat /root/.ssh/id_dsa.pub